 Estepona Marina

 One of the best things to do in Estepona is to take a walk from the old town and visit Estepona Marina.
-It’s the third largest marina in the province and is always busy with its variety of restaurants and bars.
-In the off season it’s quieter so you’re able to enjoy a relaxing sunset stroll.
+It’s the third largest marina in the province and it’s always busy with its variety of restaurants and bars.
+In the off season it’s quieter, so you’ll be able to enjoy a relaxing sunset stroll.

-A short walk from the marina is a lighthouse, Faro de Punta Doncella, which was built in the early 20th century and Plaza de Toros which has a unique asymmetrical design to its exterior that makes it stand apart from other bullrings in southern Spain.
+A short walk from the marina is a lighthouse, Faro de Punta Doncella, which was built in the early 20th century.
+Plaza de Toros is also nearby and it has a unique asymmetrical design to its exterior that makes it stand apart from other bullrings in southern Spain.

 Beaches and promenade